-File an Authority to Arrest From with Your Precinct
+File an Authority to Arrest Form with Your Precinct

-You can keep an "Authority to Arrest" on file with your local precinct.
+You can electronically submit an "Authority to Arrest" with your local precinct.
 This form grants officers permission to patrol your property and arrest people who might be trespassing on the premises.
-This is especially useful for property owners, Winter Visitors, and business owners.
+This is especially useful for property owners, winter visitors, and business owners.

 How to Complete the Authority to Arrest Trespassers Form

-- Personal Information Please provide us with this information including a mailing address so we can identify you as the responsible person in the even of an arrest.
-Two areas are provided for both the owner and agent or an alternate responsible party.
+Personal Information Please provide us with this information including a mailing address so we can identify you as the responsible person in the event of an arrest.
 This information is for prosecution purposes only.